VividCortex/angular-recaptcha/README.md

   async defer
 ></script>
 ```

-    As you can see, we are specifying a `onload` callback, which will notify the
+As you can see, we are specifying a `onload` callback, which will notify the angular service once the api is ready for usage.

-    angular service once the api is ready for usage.
+The `onload` callback name defaults to `vcRecaptchaApiLoaded`, but can be overridden by the service provider via `vcRecaptchaServiceProvider.setOnLoadFunctionName('myOtherFunctionName');`.

 - Also include the vc-recaptcha script and make your angular app depend on the `vcRecaptcha` module.